b-sw/datetime-processing-language/README.md

 **file_name** - file to interpret

 ### output
-After running the program it will write the output to standard output.
+After program is run it writes the output to standard output.

 ## Language features
 - `date` type